VedaSamhithaDyawana/ITCS_6166_3DHumanModelling/README.md

 ### Iteration 3:

-•	Working on the issues after the Flash talk.
+•	Working on the issues discussed in the Flash talk by constantly setting up meetings with the professor to discuss the issues.

 ### Iteration 4: